ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
 2. Solana coin identity
-3. Derivation path of the key requested to sign the request
+3. Derivation path of the key requested to sign the request along with the wallet master fingerprint
 4. Transaction to sign
-5. (Recommended) Master fingerprint of the master public key
-6. (Recommended) Origin to indicate the wallet name
+5. (Recommended) Origin to indicate the wallet name
-7. (Optional) Data type with either transaction or message type (if not specified, transaction type is defined by default)
+6. (Optional) Data type with either transaction or message type (if not specified, transaction type is defined by default)
-8. (Optional) Sender address for verification, redundant however with derivation path where the public key is already included
+7. (Optional) Sender address for verification, redundant however with derivation path where the public key is already included

 The offline signer decodes the transaction depending on the data type and responds to the request with the signature once the transaction has been verified and approved by the user.
 The offline signer generates a QR code containing the `crypto-signature` UR type with the following information: